MachineLemonade/docs/v0.9/ee-rbac.md

 ## Airflow Access

+Astronomer RBAC not only applies to functions on Astronomer itself, but it also maps to Airflow native roles and permissions.
 User roles apply to all Airflow deployments within a single Workspace.

-For a mapping of how Airflow-native roles map 1:1 to Astronomer, refer to our source code [here](https://github.com/astronomer/houston-api/blob/master/config/default.yaml#L257) and [here](https://github.com/astronomer/houston-api/blob/master/src/routes/v1/authorization/handler.js#L66-L76).
+For a detailed mapping of Airflow-native roles, refer to our source code [here](https://github.com/astronomer/houston-api/blob/master/config/default.yaml#L257) and [here](https://github.com/astronomer/houston-api/blob/master/src/routes/v1/authorization/handler.js#L66-L76).

+Read below for a breakdown of how Astronomer roles translate to Airflow access and functionality.

 ### Admins

+- Full deploy functionality to all deployments within the Workspace
 - Full access to the `Admin` panel in Airflow
 - Full access to modify and interact with DAGs in the UI

 ### Editors

-- Full access to modify and interact with DAGs in the UI
+- Full access to modify and interact with DAGs in the Airflow UI
-- Do *not* have access the `Admin` menu in Airflow, which includes:
+- Do *not* have access to the `Admin` menu in Airflow, which includes:
     - Pools
     - Configuration
     - Users